 - Cost of Entrance: Dependent on the activity

-One of the most beautiful national parks in Pakistan, Saiful Muluk is especially renowned for its mountain lake perched at 10,578 feet above sea level.
+One of the most beautiful places in Pakistan, Saiful Muluk is especially renowned for its mountain lake perched at 10,578 feet above sea level.

 Before we get into that one, I do need to tell you that access to the lake is restricted in the winter because of landslides and heavy snowfall.
 For the best views, I would recommend that you visit in summer (May to mid-September) instead.